Driving Controls for Wheelchair Vans

 Driving Controls for Wheelchair and Scooters Users

 Whether you're new to being a driver or passenger in wheelchair vans, a veteran mobility van user whose needs have changed, or simply want an easier, more accessible driving experience, there are inventive and innovative solutions available for many types of mobility needs.

 One feature which may make driving an option for those with limited upper body/extremity flexibility or mobility is the availability of electronic driving controls for many of the necessary driving features of wheelchair vans.
-Electronic controls relocate these functions to an accessible location - for example; gear selection, ignition operation, and directional, headlight, & wiper controls can all be integrated into a specialized, centralized control location that allows easy access based on your physical capabilities.
+Electronic controls relocate these vehicle functions to an accessible location -- for example; gear selection, ignition operation, and directional, headlight, and wiper controls can all be integrated into a specialized, centralized control location that allows easy operation based on your physical capabilities.

 If you're not sure whether there are devices which will enable you to drive, contact a BraunAbility dealer or a driver rehabilitation specialist for more information.

 The necessity of having accessible, independent transportation options available for people with mobility challenges has led to the development of an enormous (and ever-growing) list of driving controls for many different types of needs.
 It's best to talk to an expert and have your needs evaluated in person.
 If you're not sure whether there are devices which will enable you to drive, or make your driving experience easier and safer, please, contact a BraunAbility dealer or a driver rehabilitation specialist (see a list of specialists at ADED, the Association for Driver Rehabilitation Specialists) for more information and to learn about the many available possibilities.
 These experts can help you determine your best path to safe and independent mobility!